Nutty

 Tax savings

-Better than just a savings account that you can’t be tempted to access, it’s got great tax-free benefits too.
-Any money you put into a Junior ISA is free from any tax you might have paid if it wasn’t in an ‘ISA wrapper’ (inside an ISA account).
+Junior ISAs have got great tax-free benefits, any money you put into one is free from any tax you might have paid if it wasn’t in an ‘ISA wrapper’ (inside an ISA account).

 That means you save a lot of cash in Capital Gains Tax, which is paid if you sell any investments within a tax-year (April 6th to April 5th the following year), if profits exceed £3,000 per year.